Capillary/ecom-api-document/source/includes/_product.md

 Parameter | Type | Description
 -------- | ----- | -----------
-MerchantId* | string | Unique GUID of the merchant keyword | string |
-SKU | string  | Search product by SKU catalogcode | string | Fetch products of a specific catalog code category | string | Search by category brand | string | Search product ids by brand productTag | string | Search product ids by associated product tags pageNumber | string | Page number from which you want to fetch products on storefront pageSize | string |
+MerchantId | string | Unique GUID of the merchant keyword | string | Search product by meta tag keyword SKU | string  | Search product by SKU catalogcode | string | Fetch products of a specific catalog code category | string | Search by category brand | string | Search product ids by brand productTag | string | Search product ids by associated product tags pageNumber | int | Page number from which you want to fetch products on storefront pageSize | int | Number of results to be shown per page